metalsoft-io/metalcloud-cli/README.md

 v1.7.7
 v1.7.8
 ```
-Push new changes with new tag
+Push new changes with new tag:
 ```
 git add .
 git commit -m "commit comment"